Plästerlegge

 Are there guided tours?

-Check the official website for information on guided tours, as availability can vary.
+Check the official website for information regarding guided tours, as offerings may vary depending on the season.

 What’s the best time to visit?

-The best times to visit are generally in spring and summer when water flow is high and the weather is pleasant.
+The best times to visit are during the spring and summer months, when the surrounding nature is lush and vibrant.
+However, each season has its unique charm.

 Is it wheelchair accessible?

-Check the official website for accessibility information, as terrain conditions may vary.
+Check the official website for current accessibility information, as trail conditions may vary.

 Can I buy tickets online?